CadQuery/cadquery/doc/quickstart.rst

 If you want to fabricate a physical object you need to export the result to STL or DXF.
 Additionally, exporting as STEP for post-processing in another CAD tool is also possible.

-This can be easily accomplished using the :py:meth:`cadquery.exporters.export` function:
+This can be easily accomplished using the :py:meth:`cadquery.Workplane.export` function:

 .. code-block:: python
    :linenos:
    :emphasize-lines: 27-29
+   import cadquery as cq
+   from cadquery.vis import show

    height = 60.0
    width = 80.0